 - Limited Liability Companies are treated as Partnerships and, as such, the members of an LLC may be eligible for a waiver.

 Note: An LLC that is required to be licensed under Utah Construction Trades Licensing Act, Utah Code Ann. §58-55-101 et seq. is required to procure and maintain workers’ compensation coverage for its members and is not eligible for a waiver as stated in Utah State Bill 35 of the 2011 Utah General Legislative Session.
-However, the LLC may be eligible for a waiver if certain conditions are met.

 - Director and/or officers of a corporation.
 Corporations that do not contract their work and have no employees except directors and/or officers can file a notice to exclude themselves from workers’ compensation benefits.
 This exclusion is limited to no more than five directors/officers.
 Please see our Corporate Exclusion section for additional information.